BostonBSD/financials/README.md

 Some additional features could include cryptocurrency, api selection (inclusion of other data service providers), and RSI trendline calibration [we can account for trendlines by using one week intervals over a two year timespan instead of one day intervals].

-It might be useful to create a watch list that displays a list of stocks and their stats [one per row], the current RSI, whether it is an upward or downward trend, and an indicator string, updating maybe every 4 or 5 seconds.
+It might be useful to create a watch list that displays a list of stocks and their stats [one per row], the current RSI, whether it is an upward or downward trend, and an indicator string, updating maybe every 4 or 5 seconds [save the historical data on the first fetch operation].

 An RSS news reader that displays any current pertinent news in a plaintext format for listed stocks [Nasdaq RSS Feeds looks like a promising news source].